RustAudio/rust-lv2/GOALS.md

 are usually user-written, and writing them incorrectly is likely to trigger Undefined Behavior, in both the plugin and the host.

-Higher-level, more specialized libraries and frameworks that rely on LV2 should probably auto-generate those crates based on plugin code and metadata.
+Higher-level, more specialized libraries and frameworks that rely on LV2 should probably auto-generate those files based on plugin code and metadata.
 However, for the low-level control that `lv2` provides, these files need to be user-written for now.
 It is possible that APIs relying on the content of those files could be marked `unsafe` in the future, even if that makes it less practical to use for direct users of the `lv2` crates.